ethhub-io/ethhub/ethereum-roadmap/serenity-phases/eth2-teams/funding.md

 # Funding

-There are currently nine independent development teams building Ethereum 2.0 clients:
+Below is a table of each team building Ethereum 2.0 clients and their respective funding to date.

 | Team | Funding |
 | :--- | :---: |